russross/blackfriday/README.md

 [Go][2].
 It supports a number of extensions, inspired by Leanpub, kramdown and Asciidoc, that allows for large documents to be written.
 It is specifically designed to write internet drafts and RFCs for the IETF.
 With mmark you can create a single file that serves as input into the XML2RFC processor.
+But is also allows for writing large documents such as technical books.

 It can currently output HTML5, XML2RFC v2 and XML2RFC v3 XML.
 Other output
 engines could be easily added.